dart-lang/site-www/src/tools/pub/get-started.md

 import 'package:intl/intl.dart';
 {% endprettify %}

-The Dart runtime takes everything after <code class="literal">package:</code>
-and looks it up within the <code class="literal">packages</code> directory for your app.
+The Dart runtime takes everything after `package:` and looks it up within the `.packages` file or `packages` directory for your app.

 You can also use this style to import libraries from within your own package.

-Consider the following pubspec file which declares a dependency on the (fictional) `transmogrify` package:
+Consider the following pubspec file, which declares a dependency on the (fictional) `transmogrify` package:

 {% prettify yaml %}